HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/user_registry/vmm_atts/map_attributes.md

     -   federated.ldap.bindDN
     -   federated.ldap.bindPassword
     -   federated.ldap.baseDN

+    !!!note
-    **Note:** Make sure you use the same values that you used to configure your LDAP server.
+        Make sure you use the same values that you used to configure your LDAP server.

 3. Run the following task to check that all defined attributes that are available in the configured LDAP user registry: